Follow these instructions to install AWS eb-cli.

 Download the file elasticbeanstalk_config.zip, copy the zip file to root of the cloned repository folder, and unzip it.
-Inside is a hidden folder called “.elasticbeanstalk” that contains configuration files.
+Inside will be a hidden folder called “.elasticbeanstalk” that contains configuration files.

 Add required config values

-This file will contain some configuration values that should remain unchanged, as well as some that require a new value to be entered.
+This file will contain some configuration values that should remain unchanged as well as some that require a new value to be entered.
+The text

-######### ENTER VALUE are shown for each area that requires a new value.
+######### ENTER VALUE will be shown for each area that requires a new value.
 Remove

-Otherwise, generate a long secure value to use.
+Skip this if a value has already been provided for this.
+Otherwise generate a long secure value to use for this.
 If Ruby on Rails is already installed, this can be done by going to the repo root in Terminal.
 Type

 Add an email address to display as the sender when the application sends email.

-Enter the domain name to be used for the application (you can add or change this later via the AWS Console):
+Enter the domain name to be used for the application.
+(This can be added or changed later if needed using AWS Console.)

-Add values for an email service such as Mandrill (can be initially skipped):
+Add values for an email service such as Mandrill.
+This can be skipped initially if needed.